cosmos/cosmos-sdk/x/gov/README.md

 ### Constitution

 `Constitution` is found in the genesis state.
-It is a string field intended to be used to descibe the purpose of a particular blockchain, and its expected norms.
+It is a string field intended to be used to describe the purpose of a particular blockchain, and its expected norms.
 A few examples of how the constitution field can be used:

 * define the purpose of the chain, laying a foundation for its future development
 * set expectations for delegators